lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    transactionID    OCTET STRING,
-   -- MUST contain the values from the message previously received -- containing the ciphertext (ct) in KemCiphertextInfo --   senderNonce      OCTET STRING OPTIONAL,
+   -- MUST contain the values from the message previously received -- containing the ciphertext (ct) in KemCiphertextInfo ct               OCTET STRING
---   recipNonce       OCTET STRING OPTIONAL,
-   -- The two fields above MUST contain the values from the message -- previously received containing the ciphertext (ct) in -- KemCiphertextInfo
---   len              INTEGER (1..MAX),
-   -- MUST be the value from KemBMParameter
---   mac              AlgorithmIdentifier{MAC-ALGORITHM, {...}}
-   -- MUST be the MAC algorithm identifier used for MAC-based -- protection of the message and MUST be the value from -- KemBMParameter pk               BIT STRING,
-   -- MUST be the authentic public KEM key used ct               OCTET STRING
    -- MUST be the ciphertext from that KemCiphertextInfo }